 Just before my mother died she introduced me to her oncology nurse: “This is my daughter…she is a healer.”
 It was the only time she acknowledged exactly what I did…and it was the best of parting gifts.

 ‘I’ do not heal you…but we work together to create the right environment in which you can heal.
 I genuinely believe that we are held and supported by the Source of all life, and my work is to help others connect with the healing power of that Source.

-So today, having now professionally trained in positive psychology and resilience tools, continuing my studies with healing chant and mantra, and mid-way through a 500 hour Holistic Yoga Teacher Training course – I absolutely LOVE sharing all I’ve learnt for your health, happiness and positive change.
+So today, having now professionally trained in positive psychology and resilience tools, continuing my studies with healing chant and mantra, and in my final year of a 500 hour Holistic Yoga Teacher Training course – I absolutely LOVE sharing all I’ve learnt for your health, happiness and positive change.
 I wish you well on your journey, and offer you my very best care should you choose to work with me.
 Om Shanti.
 Peace to you.

 The healing power of sound

 I have been incredibly fortunate in training with pioneers within the field of sound healing and therapeutic voice techniques – and this forms a significant part of my work.

 Initially dipping in with Jill Purce in the late 1980s, then – 16 years ago – I spent three years studying with Pat Moffitt Cook of The Open Ear Center, New Mexico, USA.
 This study continues today with learning healing chant and mantra from the Hindu, Buddhist, Tibetan and Indonesian traditions.
 I am now studying the root of all mantra – the Vedic tradition.

 Today, I am an Advanced Practitioner in Cross-cultural Music & Sound for Health Therapy.